 Throwing on a little color on my lips is one of my favorite beauty tricks.
 I love these products—some are more glossy and others are in lipstick form.
 Depending on how I’m feeling, I’ll switch up which one of these I use.

 Tata Harper (color: Be Adored) ($29)

 Vapour Organic Beauty (color: Siren Au Pair) ($25)

 Beautycounter Sheer Lipstick (color: Petal) ($30)

 My wonderful friend Leanne (who is also a fancy makeup artist) makes these delicious perfumes.
-I keep this one in my makeup bag so I always can have a quick scent refresher.
-Using her knowledge of plant medicine and ancient traditions, these perfumes are crafted with rare and magical seeds, flowers, and roots that have been used for centuries because of their majestical healing power.
+I keep this one in my makeup bag so I can always have a quick scent refresher.
+Using her knowledge of plant medicine and ancient traditions, these perfumes are crafted with rare and magical seeds, flowers and roots that have been used for centuries because of their majestical healing power.